Commuter rail: Track

 Their ability to coexist with freight or intercity services in the same right-of-way can drastically reduce system construction costs.
-However, frequently they are built with dedicated tracks within that right-of-way to prevent delays, especially where service densities have converged in the inner parts of the network.
+However, they are frequently built with dedicated tracks within that right-of-way to prevent delays, especially where service densities have converged in the inner parts of the network.

 Most such trains run on the local standard gauge track.
 Some systems may run on a narrower or broader gauge.
-Examples of narrow gauge systems are found in Japan, Indonesia, Malaysia, Thailand, Taiwan, Switzerland, in the Brisbane (Queensland Rail's City network) and Perth (Transperth) systems in Australia, in some systems in Sweden, and on the Genoa-Casella line in Italy.
-Some countries and regions, including Finland, India, Pakistan, Russia, Brazil and Sri Lanka, as well as San Francisco (BART) in the US and Melbourne and Adelaide in Australia, use broad gauge track.
+Examples of narrow-gauge systems are found in some systems in Sweden, Austria, Switzerland and on the Genoa-Casella line in Italy.
+Some countries and regions, such as San Francisco (BART) in the US and the Keikyu system in Japan, use broad gauge track relative to their national standard.

 Distinction between other modes of rail

 Metro

-Metro rail and rapid transit usually cover smaller inner-urban areas within 12 to 20 km of city centers, run more frequently, and use dedicated tracks (underground or elevated), whereas commuter rail often shares tracks, technology and the legal framework within mainline railway systems.
+Metro rail and rapid transit usually cover smaller inner-urban areas within 12 to 20 km of city centers, with shorter stop spacing, use rolling stocks with larger standing spaces, lower top speed and higher acceleration, designed for short-distance travel.
+They also run more frequently, to a headway rather than a published timetable and use dedicated tracks (underground or elevated), whereas commuter rail often shares tracks, technology and the legal framework within mainline railway systems, and uses rolling stocks with more seating and higher speed for comfort on longer city-suburban journeys.

 However, the classification as a metro or rapid rail can be difficult as both may typically cover a metropolitan area exclusively, run on separate tracks in the centre, and often feature purpose-built rolling stock.
 The fact that the terminology is not standardised across countries (even across English-speaking countries) further complicates matters.
 This distinction is most easily made when there are two (or more) systems such as New York's subway and the LIRR and Metro-North Railroad, Paris' Métro and RER along with Transilien, Washington D.C.'s Metro along with its MARC and VRE, London's tube lines of the Underground and the Overground, Elizabeth line, Thameslink along with other commuter rail operators, Madrid's Metro and Cercanías, Barcelona's Metro and Rodalies, and Tokyo's subway and the JR lines along with various privately owned and operated commuter rail systems.

 Regional rail

 Regional rail usually provides rail services between towns and cities, rather than purely linking major population hubs in the way inter-city rail does.
 Regional rail operates outside major cities.
 Unlike Inter-city, it stops at most or all stations between cities.
 It provides a service between smaller communities along the line that are often byproducts of ribbon developments, and also connects with long-distance services at interchange stations located at junctions, terminals, or larger towns along the line.
 Alternative names are "local train" or "stopping train".
-Examples include the former BR's Regional Railways, France's TER (Transport express régional), Germany's Regionalexpress and Regionalbahn, and South Korea's Tonggeun services.
+Examples include the former BR's Regional Railways, France's TER (Transport express régional), Germany's Regionalexpress and Regionalbahn, and South Korea's Tonggeun and Mugunghwa-ho services.